-There are two major types of sleep apnea treatments you can get today.
+There are two major types of treatments you can get today.
 The first is called Continuous Positive Airway Pressure (CPAP), and the second is called a Mandibular Advancement Device (MAD).

-CPAP machines are the most common type of sleep apnea treatment.
+CPAP machines are the most common type of treatment.
 They work by blowing air into your nose and mouth to keep your airways open while you sleep.